mrui0905/Monopoly/README.md

 2. Monopoly properties, set by set
     - Monopolies with the least number of houses (measured by the property within each monopoly with the most houses)
     - A monopoly is fully liqudated (all properties are mortaged) before the next set is liqudated

+Bankruptcy Logic: A player only recieves the proceeds of a Bankruptcy if they are the sole contributor to that bankruptcy.
+If not, the bank will recieve the assets.

 Otherwise, standard monopoly rules (https://www.hasbro.com/common/instruct/00009.pdf)